hackupc/recruiting/README.md

 > Welcome to Hackers@UPC recruiting landing page source code, made in [Next.js](https://nextjs.org/).

+> This website is in Catalan due the main target audience is the UPC students.

 ## Change information in the landing page easily

 This landing page have 4 sections apart from the hero and the footer.
 The sections are: